yakov-epam/BREN-DEV/README.md

 3. Run `docker compose up -d --build` (try `docker-compose` if `docker compose` doesn't work).
 4. Go to http://localhost:8080/v1/docs for docs.

+> Note: Test user accounts will not be created for prod mode.
+You will need to seed them to the DB manually.

 ### Directly

-Follow this section if you want to use an external database or debug the app.
+Follow this section if you want to debug the app or develop it further.

-1. Adjust `.env` to use your DB.
+1. Follow steps from [With Docker, dev mode](#with-docker-dev-mode) section.
+2. Stop the app container.
-2. Run `uv sync`.
+3. Run `uv sync`.
-3. Apply migrations if necessary: `uv run alembic upgrade head`.
+4. Apply migrations if necessary: `uv run alembic upgrade head`.
-4. Optional for speedups: Run `uv sync --group speedups`.
+5. Optional for speedups: Run `uv sync --group speedups`.
-5. Optional for dev tools: Run `uv sync --group dev`.
+6. Optional for dev tools: Run `uv sync --group dev`.
-6. Run `cd src`.
+7. Run `cd src`.
-7. Run `uv run main.py`
+8. Run `uv run main.py`
-8. Go to http://localhost:8080/v1/docs for docs.
+9. Go to http://localhost:8080/v1/docs for docs.
+10. Follow steps from [IDE Setup](#ide-setup-pycharm-example) if necessary.

 ## IDE Setup (Pycharm example)